RareSkills/learn-solidity/content/13-constructor.md

 That’s okay, but what if someone wants to deploy the contract and set themselves to be the banker?

 Smart contracts have a special function that is called at deployment time called the constructor.
-This is pretty similar to other object oriented programming languages.
+This is pretty similar to other object-oriented programming languages.
 Here is what it looks like

 ```solidity